Charge and Vision

 Contextualization serves as a method of inquiry into the history and social processes that built the institution.
 Through academic research and scholarship, the contextualization dimension of CCI’s initiatives will situate campus symbols, traditions, and the institution within UT’s historical environment and ethos.

-Research
+Scholarly Research

-The third component of the Contextualization and Commemoration Initiative’s work is to support scholarly research on all aspects of our institution’s history.
+The third component of the CCI’s work is to support scholarly research on our institution’s history.
 This research is grounded in the value of scholarship as a tool of public education to educate our students as well as the general public about our institution’s lesser-known past.
 Research also guides and supports the development of all our commemoration and contextualization efforts.

-To help achieve this agenda, faculty, on an application basis, were granted funds to conduct research in 6 primary priority areas:
+To help achieve this agenda, faculty, on an application basis, were granted funds to conduct research in 6 priority areas:

 • Black worker and other staff of color’s historic contributions to the development of the UT campus.